RK Berane

 Rukometni klub Berane is a handball club from Berane, Montenegro.
 RK Berane is former champion of Montenegro.

 History

 RK Berane was formed in 1949, under the name ORK Ivangrad.
 For the first time in history, Berane gained promotion to the First League at the 1995, under the name Raj Banka.
 During the start of the 21st century, Berane became permanent member of the First League of Serbia and Montenegro.

 After the Montenegrin independence, Berane played in the Montenegrin First League.
 Their biggest success was the title of national championship in the season 2007/08.
 A year earlier, RK Berane became the winner of the first season of Montenegrin Cup.

-Due to financial problems and the destruction of their stadium in February of 2012,Berane was relegated from the First League after the season 2012/13.
+Due to financial problems and the destruction of their stadium in February 2012, Berane was relegated from the First League after the season 2012/13.
 After that, club is transformed and started with competing in the Second Montenegrin League 2013/14.